Accomplishments

 • Giving Tribes Access to Funds to Address Homelessness—When Tribal leaders in Minnesota shared that they were not eligible to apply for federal funds to combat significant levels of homelessness and housing insecurity, Sen. Smith joined with Republican Senator Lisa Murkowski of Alaska to change that.
 Their bipartisan bill—the Tribal Access to Homeless Assistance Act— was included in the budget package enacted in December 2020 to allow Tribes to apply for homeless assistance funds.

-• Addressing Terrorism Risk to Help MN’s Economy—Sen. Smith’s bipartisan measure to extend the Terrorism Risk Insurance Program, introduced with Republican Senator Thom Tillis of North Carolina, was signed into law in 2019.
+• Addressing Terrorism Risk to Help MN’s Economy—Senator Smith’s bipartisan measure to extend the Terrorism Risk Insurance Program, introduced with Republican Senator Thom Tillis of North Carolina, was signed into law in 2019.
 Giving Minnesota institutions access to affordable insurance for terrorism-related risks makes it possible for them to grow and create jobs.
 Her measure will enable Minnesota to continue to host major events, such as the 2018 Super Bowl.
+It also applies to the ordinary operations of other large public buildings, such as the Mall of America.

-• Protecting Credit Union Employees and Members— After hearing from Minnesota credit union employees about harassment and assaults, Sen. Smith partnered with Sen. Ben Sasse (R-Neb.) to author a law to remove barriers that made it difficult for credit unions to expel members who violated major policies, such as theft, destroying ATMs and sexually harassing tellers.
+• Protecting Credit Union Employees and Members—After hearing from Minnesota credit union employees about harassment and assaults, Senator Smith partnered with Republican Senator Ben Sasse of Nebraska to author a law to remove barriers that made it difficult for credit unions to expel members who violated major policies, such as theft, destroying ATMs and sexually harassing tellers.
 A longstanding federal law required credit unions to call a vote of their full membership to expel a member, even when the member had been engaged in egregious conduct.
+That process could lead to lengthy delays and burdensome administrative requirements.
 This law fixes this problem by allowing federal credit unions to expel members for violations of credit union policies without requiring a vote of membership.

 en_USEnglish